Best way to send money internationally: a guide to international wire transfers

 Additional costs include:

-• Flat transaction fees: These typically fall between CAD $20 to CAD $50 for sending international transfers, though it can be higher for larger amounts.
+• Flat transaction fees: These typically range between CAD $20 and CAD $50 for sending international transfers, though they can be higher for larger amounts.

-• Receiving fees: The recipient may also be charged a fee by their bank, often around CAD $10 to CAD $20.
+• Receiving fees: The recipient's bank may also charge a fee, often around CAD $10 to CAD $20.

 • Currency exchange fees: Banks typically add a markup on the exchange rate, ranging from 1% to 3.5% above the mid-market rate.

-If your transfer involves intermediary banks, additional fees might be deducted along the way.
+If your transfer involves intermediary banks, additional fees might be deducted.
 Therefore, the total cost of the transfer could vary depending on the bank, destination, and the transfer method.

 What’s the cheapest way to transfer money internationally?